Home School Resources

 Nonpublic Expense Reimbursement

-This form is required for those families wishing to access the nonpublic aid to reimburse for expenses related to instruction, such as textbooks and other instructional materials of a secular nature.
-For the 2022-23 school year, families are eligible to request up to $81.31 per full time student.
-This form must be completed and turned in to the district no later than October 1 to qualify for reimbursement.
+This form is required for those families wishing to access nonpublic aid to reimburse for expenses related to instruction, such as textbooks and other instructional materials of a secular nature, testing, health services, and guidance and counseling services.
+For the 2023-24 school year, families are eligible to request up to $95.60 for standardized test/instructional materials, $85.30 for health services, and $317.11 for pupil guidance and counseling services per full-time student.
+To qualify for reimbursement, this form must be completed and turned in to the district no later than October 1.
 For further information about the form and process, call the district liaison.